leedeen01/tp/docs/UserGuide.md

 #### <ins>Adding A Premium To A Person: `addpr`</ins>

 Adds a premium to a person identified by the index number in the displayed person list.
-A premium represents an insurance policy or product assigned to a person in the address book.

 Format: `addpr INDEX pr/PREMIUM_NAME PREMIUM_AMOUNT`

 * Adds the specified premium to the person at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
-* The same premium cannot be added twice to the same person.
+* The same premium by name cannot be added twice to the same person.
+* Please refer to the restriction of inputs for each field above under pr/ field under Person Related Command.

 Examples:
 * `list` followed by `addpr 1 pr/LifeShield $300` adds a premium named "LifeShield" with amount "$300" to the 1st person in the address book.